How We Measure Time

 You see, we can measure our lives in tree rings or glacial ogives.
 We can measure them in summer paddles or winter ski runs, spring fishing or fall hunts, but without those grandmothers, without thousands of generations of women who have stood so fearlessly for these lands and communities, our lives would be immeasurable.
 Without their memory, our lives are short, our foresight stricken, and our actions unfounded.

-After the writing of this, a summary of the public comment period for the Alaska Roadless Rule Draft Environmental Impact Statement showed that 96% of comments from across Alaska and the United States strongly support keeping Roadless protections on the Tongass.
+After the writing of this, a summary of public comment for the Alaska Roadless Rule Draft Environmental Impact Statement showed that 96% of comments from across Alaska and the United States strongly supported keeping Roadless protections on the Tongass.
 Less than 1% of people commented in favor of a fully exempting the Tongass from protections.
+Despite this, the Trump Administration moved to fully exempt the Tongass from roadless protections in October 2020.